-- The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+). - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education. - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- Creating the right culture and environment so that staff feel comfortable to discuss matters both within and outside (including online) the workplace. - The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+).
+This policy takes the 'Behaviour in Schools Guidance September 2022' into account.
+Behaviour in schools GOV.UK (www.gov.uk) - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education. - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part One of Keeping Children Safe in Education, September 2022, will be provided to staff and volunteers at induction.
+Copies of policies and a copy of Part One of Keeping Children Safe in Education, September 2023, will be provided to staff and volunteers at induction.
 All staff, volunteers and supply staff are required to read this.